 SPSY 402.
-Experimental Topics in Psychology (4-8) The formation of testable hypotheses, research strategies, data collection and analysis, critical evaluation and scientific documentation as applied to a particular content area in psychology (for example, development, learning and memory, social, physiological, personality, industrial and organizational).
+Experimental Topics in Psychology (4) The formation of testable hypotheses, methodological design, data collection and analysis, critical evaluation and scientific documentation as applied to a particular content area in psychology.
 Laboratory experiences are an integral part of this course.
-Prerequisites: SPSY 101, SPSY 225, SPSY 325, and corresponding SPSY 300-level topic area course, or consent of instructor.
+May be repeated once upon change of topic.
+Prerequisites: SPSY 101, SPSY 225, SPSY 325, and consent of instructor.